Albert Kuntz: Communist Party

 In 1919 he co-founded a local group of the KPD in Wurzen, and became a city councillor there in 1921.

 In 1923 he became a full-time KPD functionary in Leipzig, as the organizational manager for west Saxony.
 In 1924 he was sentenced to eight months' imprisonment for violating the peace, which was later suspended.
 After working in Chemnitz in 1925–26, he went in 1926 as a functionary to the KPD district leadership in Hesse-Frankfurt.
-In October 1928 he took over the leadership of the Hessen-Frankfurt district as political director.
+In October 1928 he took over the leadership of the Hesse-Frankfurt district as political leader.

-In 1929 he moved to Berlin and became a candidate for the Central Committee of the KPD, which sent him to the International Lenin School in Moscow.
-After a nine-month stay there, in 1930 he became organizational secretary of the Berlin-Brandenburg district leadership of the KPD.
-In April 1932 he was elected to the Prussian state parliament.
-By 1933, Kuntz had risen to the position of Communist deputy in the Prussian Landtag, the representative assembly of the Kingdom of Prussia in Berlin.
-From June 1932 until his arrest in 1933, he worked as the political secretary of the Hesse-Frankfurt party district.
+In 1929 he was appointed a candidate member of the Central Committee, which sent him to the International Lenin School in Moscow in 1930.
+After a nine-month stay there, in late 1930 he became organizational leader of the Berlin-Brandenburg district leadership of the KPD, serving in that position until his dismissal in 1932 for supporting Heinz Neumann in challenging party leader Ernst Thälmann.
+In April of the same year Kuntz was elected to the Prussian Landtag, the parliament of the Free State of Prussia.
+From June 1932 until his arrest in 1933, he worked as the political leader of the Hesse-Frankfurt party district.